SURRENDERING YOUR DOG

 Please complete the following form as completely and honestly as possible, in order to ensure a great fit for your dog with his or her new family!

-WHEN FILLING OUT THE FORM BELOW, PLEASE EXPECT TO RECEIVE AN E-MAIL WITHING 48-72 HOURS WHICH WILL REQUEST MORE INFORMATION FROM YOU.
+AFTER FILLING OUT THIS FORM, PLEASE EXPECT TO RECEIVE AN E-MAIL WITHIN 48-72 HOURS WHICH WILL REQUEST MORE INFORMATION FROM YOU.
 PLEASE BE SURE TO RESPOND TO THE E-MAIL ONCE YOU RECEIVE IT.